Perspective published on May 3, 2022

 To produce a diversified investment grade bond portfolio, Breckinridge routinely assesses coupon structure, credit enhancements, sector allocation, obligor exposure and tax-equivalent yields, among other security characteristics that can impact risk-adjusted returns.

-One of the greatest disadvantages of laddered portfolios is the lack of active management of maturity and duration.
+We believe one of the greatest disadvantages of laddered portfolios is the lack of active management of maturity and duration.
 There are a variety of institutional strategies (such as bullet or barbell positioning) to structure maturity distribution and market exposure.

 As an example, a barbell provides accelerated reinvestment opportunities (in the form of both swaps and maturities) when rates rise, allowing for a greater ability to build income.
 A ladder’s equally-weighted maturity schedule can present potentially inopportune timing for reinvestment, which can limit an investor’s response to market opportunities.
 Conversely, as rates fall, a professional manager can assess the various risks to the income stream and structure portfolios accordingly.